desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    Child's apex, as described in [@!RFC7344].

-2. Each Bootstrapping Domain MUST be part of a securely delegated zone, i.e. has a valid DNSSEC chain of trust from the root.
+2. Each Bootstrapping Domain MUST be part of a securely delegated zone, i.e. have a valid DNSSEC chain of trust from the root.

-3. The Child DNS Operator MUST be able to maintain and publish DNS information in these zone (i.e. under the Bootstrapping Domains).
+3. The Child DNS Operator MUST be able to maintain and publish DNS information in these zones (i.e. under the Bootstrapping Domains).

 For operational or other reasons, a Bootstrapping Domain MAY coincide with a zone cut.